BPerlakiH/swift_test_commit_reset/README.md

 ``git init``

-Copy the zsh files into the root of the package.
+Copy the zsh files from this repo into the root of the package.

 For a single time TCR run: